-Music festival folks from abroad just left the city and filmmakers & lovers are already taking their airbnb-ed spots to celebrate the art of the moving image.
-Besides the most obvious tip for the upcoming week, which is of course Berlinale (and the other, less exposed one worth your attention - the Berlin Independent Film Festival) here we prepared a list of events which you won't regret bringing your date to, or simply going by yourself and appreciating art on display.
+Music folks from abroad just left the city and film lovers are already taking their airbnb-ed spots to celebrate the art of the moving image.
+Besides the most obvious tip for the upcoming week, which is of course Berlinale (and the other, less exposed one worthy of your attention - the Berlin Independent Film Festival) here we prepared a list of events which you won't regret bringing your date to, or simply going by yourself and appreciating art on display.

 19.30 Peaches Does Sherman @ me Collectors Room Berlin

 WHY: Numerous parallels run through work of Cindy Sherman and Peaches; both focus on the use of their own bodies in uncompromising, extreme, erotic, and sometimes humourous ways.
 On the occasion of the exhibition "Cindy Sherman – Works from the Olbricht Collection" in me Collectors Room Berlin, Peaches will join writer Florian Werner in a conversation on her fascination with Sherman’s work, the relationship between Peaches’ own art and Sherman’s photographs, as well as her new album „Rub“.

 me Collectors Room Berlin / Auguststr.
 68, 10119 Berlin, U Rosenthaler Platz / more info

 20.00 Lecture - Philip Rylands: Painter And Patron - Jackson Pollock And Peggy Guggenheim @ Deutsche Bank Kunsthalle